- CFA National Convention

 10:30 AM – 11:30 AM

-PRESENTED BY: Scott Morgenroth and Richard Thomas, Listen360
+PRESENTED BY: Scott Morgenroth and Mike Mitchell, Listen360

 Net Promoter Score(NPS) is arguably the most reliable gauge of customer loyalty and practical methods for closing the loop with customers.
 But beyond discerning whom your happy and unhappy customers are is a wealth of detailed insights that can improve operations.
 During this session, Richard Thomas of Listen360 will provide a brief introduction to NPS followed by Scott Morgenroth of Listen360 (formerly i9 Sports).
 Scott will provide franchise operations best practices based on his decade long tenure as the manager of Franchise Business Coaching and Training for i9 Sports, a top ranked Children’s Fitness Franchise in the U.S. Scott will discuss how i9 Sports used NPS and customer feedback as a franchise coaching tool, as a means of prioritizing which aspects of their customer experience to focus on, and as a brand-wide KPI to benchmark future developments.